MFTabriz/slabcc/readme.rst

 --------

 You can download a complete test set, including input files, input parameters, and expected output, `here <https://doi.org/10.5281/zenodo.1323558>`__!
-You can also run the regression tests and verify their results with ``make test``.
+You can also run regression tests and verify their results with ``make test``.
 You'll need `numdiff <https://www.nongnu.org/numdiff/>`__ for these tests.

 ==================================
 Known issues and limitations
 ==================================
 - Only orthogonal cells are supported.
-- Maximum line length of the input file (slabcc.in) is 4000 bytes.
+- The maximum line length of the input file (slabcc.in) is 4000 bytes.
 - Bessel expansion of the Poisson equation cannot be used for the calculation of isolated energies for the 2D models with anisotropic in-plane screening, trivariate Gaussian model change, or the models that are not surrounded by the vacuum (diel_out > 1).
 The extrapolation method must be used in these cases.

 ==========================